IRC careers FAQ

 IRC-UK does not recruit or employ staff for IRC country progammes.
 This is done through our global headquarters in New York and other IRC offices around the world.
 Further information on these positions can be found by searching on our Global Careers Portal.

 What benefits are available to IRC-UK staff?

-We offer a range of competitive employee benefits, including 25 days annual leave plus public holidays, (full time staff) with the opportunity to purchase additional days, season ticket/bike loans, childcare vouchers, Employee Assistance Programme (EAP), discounted gym memberships, flexible working and generous employer pension contributions and access to an online discounts portal including gym membreships, shopping, restaurants and cinemas.
+We offer a range of competitive employee benefits, including 25 days annual leave plus public holidays, (full time staff) with the opportunity to purchase additional days, season ticket/bike loans, Employee Assistance Programme (EAP), flexible working, generous employer pension contributions and access to an online discounts portal including gym membreships, shopping, restaurants and cinemas.
 We also offer onsite yoga classes and massages, as well as annual Christmas and summer social events.
 In addition, we frequently hold interesting lunchtime talks which provide an opportunity to learn from colleagues.